ARTISTS IN RESIDENCE

 Designer Ian Steele’s photograph of the working scales at J Atkinson & Co (Coffee & Tea Merchants Est. 1837) was used for The Merchant of Venice.
 Photographic image & typography for Hamlet were the creation of Andi Chapple (who also designed Merchant, Much Ado & Othello).
 With its distinctive art deco typography to reflect the period we set the action in, Richard III was a creative collaboration between Ian Steele, Stephen Tomlin and Jane Vicary.

 Much Ado… and Othello used photographic images provided by Kim Lewis.
-The company’s current production photographers are George Coupe & Kim Lewis.
-The initial shows were photographed by the late Arthur Thompson and his son Neil Thompson.
+Latterly production photographers were George Coupe & Kim Lewis.
+The first shows were photographed by the late Arthur Thompson and his son Neil Thompson.